causalMedAnalysis/cmed/README.md

 ## Overview

-`cmed` is a comprehensive Stata package for causal mediation analysis, implementing a wide range of methods for a wide range of estimands.
+`cmed` is a comprehensive Stata package for conducting causal mediation analysis.
+It implements a wide range of estimation methods targeting a diverse set of causal estimands.
 It can accommodate multiple mediators, exposure-induced confounders, and variables of many types (binary, ordinal, continuous, counts).

 Supported causal effects include: